 Copying and Reusing Boundary Mode Analysis Results

-When using the Beam Envelopes or the Electromagnetic Waves, Frequency Domain interfaces, one can often have multiple Port boundary conditions that have identical structure, but are at different locations in space.
-It is often the case, especially for optical and photonics models, that multiple different modes are of interest at these ports, and these modes need to be numerically computed.
-It is possible to compute all of the modes of interest using just a single Port boundary condition, of type Numeric, and to copy and reuse these solutions to all of the other ports in the model, which will be User-Defined Ports.
+When using the Beam Envelopes or the Electromagnetic Waves, Frequency Domain interfaces in COMSOL Multiphysics®, one can often have multiple Port boundary conditions that have identical structures but are at different locations in space.
+It is often the case, especially for optical and photonics models, that multiple different modes at these ports are of interest, and these modes need to be numerically computed.
+It is possible to compute all of the modes of interest using just a single Port boundary condition of type Numeric and to copy and reuse these solutions in all of the other ports in the model, which will be User-Defined Ports.

 Precomputing All of the Modes of the Waveguide